 Table of Contents:

 Sowing radishes in kindergarten.
-My first contact with growing vegetables.
-Every toddler had a pot with his name on it, I was proud of my pot with 'Tom' on it.
-Sowing radishes and 6 weeks later we could go home as proud as a peacock to show what we had grown.
-I didn't like them then but that has changed in the meantime.
-The feeling in your mouth when you bite through a juicy radish is delicious.
-Slices of radish add bite and especially color to your salads.
-Sowing a tasty radish is not easy, you can grow radishes that burst or you can also have ones that are woody, dry and too spicy.
-In this article I will give you 14 tips for sowing delicious radishes.
+My first encounter with growing vegetables.
+Every preschooler had a little pot with their name on it; I was proud of mine with "Tom" on it.
+Sowing radishes, and six weeks later, we could go home, brimming with excitement, to show off what we'd grown.
+I didn't like them at the time, but that's changed.
+The feeling in your mouth when you bite into a juicy radish is divine.
+Sliced radishes add bite and, above all, color to your salads.
+Sowing a delicious radish isn't easy; you can grow radishes that burst, or you can have ones that are woody, dry, and overly spicy.
+In this article, I'll give you 14 tips for sowing delicious radishes.

-Radishes can be harvested in 21 to 35 days, depending on the variety.
-It is better to sow a row every three weeks than too many at once.
-This way you can harvest throughout the spring and fall.
+Radishes can be ready in 21 to 35 days, depending on the variety.
+It's better to sow a row every three weeks than too many at once.
+This way, you can harvest throughout spring and autumn.
 13 sowing tips:

-Tip 1: Sowing radish - Sow radish directly in the soil in which you harvest the radishes.
-Do not sow in pots or trays
+Tip 1: Sowing radishes - Sow radishes directly in the soil where you harvest them.
+Do not sow in pots or trays.

-Like other root vegetables such as carrots and parsnips, radishes do not like transplanting or prickling out.
-Their short growth cycle (30 to 45 days) also does not invite pre-sowing.
-Sowing radishes directly in the open ground or in a large container works fine.
+Like other root vegetables like carrots and parsnips, radishes don't thrive in transplanting or prickling.
+Their short growth cycle (30 to 45 days) also doesn't encourage direct sowing.
+Sowing radishes directly in the ground or in a large container works well.

 Tip 2: Radish seeds can be used for 5 years

-In packets of radish seeds there are often masses of radishes.
-Don't worry, radish seeds keep for 5 years.
-If you have used up your seeds, leave a few radishes.
-You will soon see that they will bolt and form flowers when the weather gets better.
-A seed will form in the flowers.
-Harvest the plant when the seeds have turned brown and shake the plant out over a bucket.
-This way you have free new seeds to plant out.
+Radish seed packets often contain tons of radishes.
+Don't worry, radish seeds will keep for five years.
+If you run out of seeds, leave a few radishes.
+You'll soon see them bolt and form flowers in better weather.
+A seed will develop inside the flowers.
+Harvest the plant when the seeds have turned brown and shake it out over a bucket.
+This way, you'll have free new seeds to plant.